joealden/corum-docs/src/development/4-problems/3-api.md

 For a user to perform protected actions such as creating a post, creating a comment, or voting on a post, the user must have an account and be logged into it.
 When implementing a login system it is important to consider carefully how the user's password is stored due to its sensitive nature.
-I wanted hash and salt the password before storing them in the database, however I was not sure how to do so.
+I wanted to hash and salt the passwords before storing them in the database, however I was not sure how to do so.

 ### The Solution